Why Understanding Your Bank Statement Matters

 Every bank statement contains essential sections that provide a snapshot of your financial activity.
 Knowing what to look for helps you quickly identify important information.

-- Account Summary: Shows your starting balance, total deposits, withdrawals, and ending balance for the period.
+- Account Summary: Displays your starting balance, total deposits and withdrawals, and ending balance for the period.

 - Transaction Details: Lists every debit and credit, including dates, descriptions, and amounts.